Synss/harp/docs/changelogs/unreleased.rst

 Unreleased
 ==========

+* CLI: adds a cookiecutter based «harp create project» command to bootstrap an empty proxy project.
 * Config: «!include» constructor can now be used in all configuration files, not only service definitions.
 * Rules/DX: Better errors on rules failure.
 * Rules/DX: Rules can now return a dict response as a shortcut to a json response.